The Cheapest Car Insurance in Illinois for 2022

 Cheapest Car Insurance for Drivers With Tickets in Illinois

-Illinois drivers with a speeding ticket can find the cheapest full coverage insurance policy from:
+On average, Illinois drivers can find the cheapest full coverage insurance after a ticket from:

 According to the National Highway Traffic Safety Administration, there were 948 crashes in Illinois due to distracted driving in 2018.
 Handheld devices and texting are against the law and can cause you to get a ticket for distracted driving in Illinois, which can reduce your chances of getting cheap car insurance.